waltervh/BornAgain-website/content/documentation/getting-started/installation/windows/python-anaconda/index.md

 Push the button "Install Microsoft VSCode" and after installation is complete you are basically done.

 {{< figscg src="anaconda-install-step6.PNG" class="center" width="450px">}}

+{{% alert theme="info" %}}
+In this scenario you have installed Anaconda to your local home directory and you didn't change any system variables.
+This approach has the advantage that you can't break any other software and/or Python installations existing on your system.

+The disadvantage is that your Anaconda is not integrated with Windows installation.
+You will have to use `Anaconda command prompt` and `Anaconda navigator` to have correct Python set up.
+Please see below.
+{{% /alert %}}

 ### Validate Anaconda + BornAgain installation